Identifying Counterfactual Queries with the R Package cfid: Algorithms for identifying counterfactual queries

 Next, we will consider an example that causes a conflict at line~7 resulting in a non-identifiable counterfactual query.
 Suppose that we also have an edge from \(X\) to \(Y\) in the graph of Figure~\ref{fig:parrallelexampleoriginal} and we wish to identify the same counterfactual query \(P(y_x \wedge x' \wedge z \wedge d)\) as in the previous example in this modified graph.
-The \textbf{ID*} algorithm proceeds similarly as in the previous example up to line~4 where we obtain a slightly different counterfactual graph, which is the graph of Figure~\ref{fig:cgid}, but with the corresponding extra edge from \(X\) to \(Y_x\).
+The ID* algorithm proceeds similarly as in the previous example up to line~4 where we obtain a slightly different counterfactual graph, which is the graph of Figure~\ref{fig:cgid}, but with the corresponding extra edge from \(X\) to \(Y_x\).
 Thus, the algorithm proceeds similarly to line~6, where the C-component factorization is the same as \eqref{eq:idfactors}.
 The last three terms are still identifiable, but this time the first term \(P(y_{x,z,w,d} \wedge x'_{z,w,d})\) is problematic.
 On line~7 after removing redundant interventions, the term takes the form \(P(y_{x,z,w} \wedge x'_{z,w})\) which now contains a conflict, because \(x\) appears in the subscript but \(x'\) is observed at the same time, resulting in non-identification on line~8.

-We return to the example presented in Section~\ref{sec:example} and apply the \textbf{IDC*} algorithm to identify the counterfactual query \(P(y_x| z_x \wedge x')\) in the graph of Figure~\ref{fig:graphG}, which we will again refer to as \(G\) in the context of this example.
-We trace the application of \textbf{IDC*}\((G, y_x, z_x \wedge x')\).
-On line~1, the \textbf{ID*} algorithm is applied to \(z_x \wedge x'\), which is not identifiable, but also not inconsistent.
-Continuing to line~2, we apply the \textbf{make-cg} algorithm to construct the counterfactual graph \(G'\), which is shown in Figure~\ref{fig:parallelidc1}.
+We return to the example presented in Section~\ref{sec:example} and apply the IDC* algorithm to identify the counterfactual query \(P(y_x| z_x \wedge x')\) in the graph of Figure~\ref{fig:graphG}, which we will again refer to as \(G\) in the context of this example.
+We trace the application of IDC*\((G, y_x, z_x \wedge x')\).
+On line~1, the ID* algorithm is applied to \(z_x \wedge x'\), which is not identifiable, but also not inconsistent.
+Continuing to line~2, we apply the make-cg algorithm to construct the counterfactual graph \(G'\), which is shown in Figure~\ref{fig:parallelidc1}.
+First, the parallel worlds graph is constructed and \textbf{make-cg} proceeds to determine which variable pairs can be merged (see the Supplementary Material for details on the \textbf{make-cg} algorithm).